USS Edithena: Construction, characteristics, and private use

 Edithena was built as a private motor yacht by the Gas Engine & Power Company & Charles L. Seabury Company in Morris Heights, the Bronx, New York, in 1914 for Loring Q. White of Boston, Massachusetts, who personally supervised her construction.
 She was designed for both summer and winter cruising.
 She was flush-decked to allow the maximum possible amount of space on deck for social dancing, with only a forward deckhouse – which housed a dining saloon – and her funnel interrupting the flow of the deck.
-She had a spacious afterdeck, and her decks were entirely covered by an awning.
+She had a spacious afterdeck, and her decks were covered entirely by an awning.
 Her bridge was located at the after end of the deckhouse.
 She had a galley, electric lighting, hot water, passenger accommodations consisting of two state rooms and additional Pullman berths, and accommodation forward for a crew of six.
 She carried two boats, a 15 ft tender and a 12 ft dinghy.

 Edithena was launched in 1914, with White's daughter, Adena White, breaking the traditional bottle of champagne across Edithena's bow.
 Powered by two 50 to 65 hp 570 rpm Speedway gasoline engines, Edithena was designed to average 12 mph and to cruise at 10 to 12 mph, and she reached 13 mph on sea trials.
 After acceptance by White, she made the voyage from Morris Heights to White's summer home, "The Moorings," in Buzzards Bay, Massachusetts.
 In 1914, White told Power Boating magazine that he planned to use Edithena for day and weekend cruises on Buzzards Bay and Long Island Sound during the warmer months and in the Miami, Florida, area during the winter season.